 Vestry

-The vestry, at Trinity as in Episcopal churches throughout our diocese, is the elected governing body of the parish.
-Its president is the rector.
-Vestry meetings occur once a month, and are open to members of the parish.
-The meeting times are listed on the calendar.
+The vestry, at Trinity as in Episcopal churches throughout our Diocese, is the elected body of the parish that works with the clergy leadership to provide for the parish’s ministry.
+The vestry normally meets monthly throughout the year.

 Buildings and Grounds

 The Buildings and Grounds Committee oversees volunteer and contract support for the maintenance of our historic buildings and grounds.
-For information on joining this group, contact the Junior Warden.
+For information on joining this group, contact the church office.

 Trinity Memorial Garden